Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Schedule Analysis

-- The Bears' signature win this season came in a 75-70 victory over the No. 10 Villanova Wildcats on November 26.
+- The Bears' signature win of the season came in a 75-70 victory versus the No. 10 Villanova Wildcats on November 26.

-- The Bears have tied for the 27th-most Quadrant 1 victories in the country (five), but also have tied for the 23rd-most Quadrant 1 defeats (10).
+- The Bears have five Quadrant 1 wins, tied for the 27th-most in Division I. But they also have 10 Quadrant 1 losses, tied for the 23rd-most.

 Baylor 2022-23 Best Wins